theosanderson/theo.io/content/post/2023-03-16-labgpt/index.md

-The OpenTrons robot is equipped with o a P300 Multi GEN2 (20-300 µL) which has 8 channels in columnar format
+The OpenTrons robot is equipped with a P300 Multi GEN2 (20-300 µL) which has 8 channels in columnar format